 Sue-Ann Bubacz of Write Mix for Business

-Producing valuable content via writing, graphics, data, structure, and story is only the beginning.
+The beginning is only the beginning of producing valuable content via writing, graphics, data, structure, and story.
 A solid foundation built on quality for every piece of content you deliver, in whatever form, is an essential first step.

-Once you are sure you’re bringing the bling by delivering consistently top-notch work, only then make your content move and make it sing by sharing it with people to consume and appreciate.
-Letting it sit on your website without adding propulsion to share it around just won’t do!
+Once you are sure you’re bringing the bling by consistently delivering top-notch work, make your content move and sing by sharing it with people to consume and appreciate.
+Letting it sit on your website without adding the propulsion to share it just won’t do!
 Organic social sharing through appropriate platforms and channels is a great place to start.

-Finally, you can grow your audience, find new traffic, and gain more recognition by multiplying your content.
+Finally, by multiplying your content, you can grow your audience, find new traffic, and gain more recognition.

 26. Build meaningful relationships

-“Blogging success and expanding the reach of your content mostly relies on connecting with other bloggers.
-This involves building genuine relationships where you get to know other bloggers and their goals.
-You help them reach those goals by sharing one another’s content, making introductions to other bloggers, helping with things like link building and other activities that lead to building your blogging empire.
+“Blogging success and expanding the reach of your content mainly relies on connecting with other bloggers.
+This involves building genuine relationships to get to know other bloggers and their goals.
+You help them reach those goals by sharing one another’s content, making introductions to other bloggers, and helping with things like link-building and other activities that lead to building your blogging empire.

-The more you show the value you bring, the more likely they’ll want to help you out in return.
-Once you build the relationships, make sure you maintain them by getting to know the bloggers in your network and consistently working together.
+The more you show your value, the more likely they’ll want to help you in return.
+Once you build the relationships, maintain them by getting to know the bloggers in your network and consistently working together.